thoughtbot/design-sprint/Design_Sprint_Overview.md

 development process and utilizing design sprints along the way will keep us on target and make sure we investing our time and money wisely.

-# Some guidelines
-Ask obvious questions and embrace the beginners mind.
-“Shoshin (初心) is a concept in Zen Buddhism meaning "beginner's mind".
-It refers to having an attitude of openness, eagerness, and lack of preconceptions when studying a subject, even when studying at an advanced level, just as a beginner in that subject would.”
+## Overview

+A design sprint can last any length of time but typically consists of five phases, each lasting one day for a total sprint length of five days.

+### Day 1: Understand

+Day one is about developing a common understanding of the context  within which we are working and all the elements in that context (the problem, the business, the customer, the value prop/hypothesis, success, etc).
+Our goal is to expose risky knowledge gaps and identify risky assumptions so that we can make plans for reducing those risks and move forward confident we are heading in the right direction.
+Also, by gather info we will empower our decision making abilities and eliminate the need for guesswork later on.

+### Day 2: Diverge (Ideate)

+Day two of the design sprint is about generating insights and solution concepts.
+Our goal is to explore as many possibilities as possible, regardless of how realistic, feasible or viable they may or may not be.
+From this explosion of opportunity comes insights made when considering the implications of radically different perspectives on and approaches to solving a problem.
+These insights can become valuable differentiating forces and the source of unique solution inspiration.
+Also, once we begin eliminating as many of these options as possible we are given reason to be more confident in the options we do move forward with because we have explored so many alternatives.

+### Day 3: Converge

+On day three of the design sprint our goal is to take all of the possibilities that we have exposed over the past two days and hone in on a single version of a prototype that we will build and test with existing or potential customers.

+### Day 4: Prototype

+On day four all of our effort is put into developing a prototype that will fill some of our riskiest knowledge gaps and validate or invalidate or riskiest assumptions.
+The medium the prototype is built in should be determined by our time constraints and learning goals.
+Paper prototypes, keynote prototypes and very simple static pages could serves as potential prototype mediums.

+### Day 5: Test & Validate

+Day five is the day we get to test our prototype with existing or potential customers.
+By the end of this day we should have validated or invalidated some of our riskiest assumptions and have a much clearer idea of what steps we need to take next.

-# Guide for Understanding:
+## A Guide for Understanding:

+As you work through the understand phase of a sprint there will be a lot of questinos that come up and information that is uncovered.

+This is a list of goals and questions that should help keep you on track:

 * Develop a common understanding of needs, hopes and aspirations
 * Collect stories and inspiration from people
 * Conduct field research
 * Define and validate the problem you are solving
 * Define the vision and the business goals
 * Consider desirability: What do people want?
 * Consider feasibility: What is technically and organizationally feasible?
 * Consider viability: What can be financially viable?
 * Recognize existing knowledge (what we already know)
 * Identify knowledge gaps (what we don’t know)
 * Make plans for filling knowledge gaps
   * Who can we talk to? (experts, customers, etc)li
   * Can we prototype and test something?
 * Identify basic assumptions
 * Make plans for determining and reducing the risk inherent in our assumptions
 * Define success in the context of the current problem.
 * Determine success metrics
 * Identify sources of inspiration
   * “The simple act of looking at different contexts can bring to mind new insights.
 For example a surgeon can get insights about organizing their medical supplies by visiting a hardware store, an airline employer might get ideas about check-in by observing a hotel front desk or a water-jug creator could observe other ways individuals transport heavy objects or liquids.”

-# The Team

-# The Challenge statement Define a concise design challenge.
-“A Design Challenge
-is phrased in a human-centered way with a sense of possibility.
-For example:
-‘Create savings and investment products that are appropriate for people living in rural areas.’” - IDEO HCD toolkit,

-v1: “Create a wedding planning tool for engaged couples that simplifies and reduces stress in the venu discovery process and helps reduce emotional friction and conflict with family and close friends.”

-v2: “Create a wedding planning tool for engaged couples that simplifies and reduces stress in the venue discovery process and helps reduce emotional friction and conflict with family and close friends.”